b0938930511/llvm-project/llvm/docs/CommandGuide/llvm-readelf.rst

  Display the specified section(s) as hexadecimal bytes. ``section`` may be a section index or section name.

-.. option:: --memtag

- Display information about memory tagging present in the binary.
-This includes various memtag-specific dynamic entries, decoded global descriptor sections, and decoded Android-specific ELF notes.

 .. option:: --needed-libs

  Display the needed libraries.

-.. option:: --no-demangle

- Do not display demangled symbol names in the output.
-On by default.

 .. option:: --notes, -n

  Display all notes.

-.. option:: --pretty-print

- When used with :option:`--elf-output-style`, JSON output will be formatted in a more readable format.

 .. option:: --program-headers, --segments, -l